jbrisbin/vcloud/session-manager/README.markdown

 &lt;/Context&gt;
 </code></pre>

+#### NEW!

+Newly added: maxRetries.
+This is the maximum number of times to try and load the session from the RabbitMQ servers.
+I'm still not 100% clear on why trying it a couple times works versus just a longer timeout value, but the former works and the latter does not.

+"maxMqHandlers" is the number of handlers to start when the store fires up.
+There's a balance in your setup between an appropriate number of handlers to consume all the events versus lowering total memory consumption.
+You'll have to experiment with this setting and tweak to taste.

+#### Setup

 The property "instance.id" in this example should be unique throughout the cloud.
 How you get a cloud-unique name depends on your setup.
 I use convention over configuration, so I concatenate the VM hostname with an instance id that's unique to that node.
 An